zhenkewu/CFRL/JOSS/paper.md

 directly used by existing RL algorithms for policy learning, and the learned policy should be counterfactually fair up to finite-sample estimation accuracy.
-Second, `CFRL` provides a platform for assessing RL policies based on CF. After passing in any policy and a data trajectory from the environment of interest, users can estimate the value and CF level achieved by the policy in the environment of interest.
+Second, `CFRL` provides a platform for assessing RL policies based on CF. After passing in any policy and a data trajectory from the environment of interest, users can estimate the value and counterfactual unfairness level achieved by the policy in the environment of interest.

 # High-level Design